Hiswe/hiswe.github.io/source/_posts/09-sequelize-subqueries-with-squel.md

 Minoring some slight differences this is the [equivalent code in the demo](https://github.com/Hiswe/sequelize-example/blob/master/router.js#L42-L52).

 I'm using [Sequelize.static()](http://docs.sequelizejs.com/class/lib/sequelize.js~Sequelize.html#static-method-literal) but I'm not sure it's necessary.
-It just prevents Sequelize from escaping the strin.
+It just prevents Sequelize from escaping the query string.

 ### putting things together